Reduced NEXI protocol for the quantification of human gray matter microstructure on the Connectome 2.0 scanner: Methods

 \subsection{Model fitting}

-For each protocol, powder-averaged diffusion signals were calculated and NEXI was fitted using nonlinear least-squares optimization \cite{jelescuNeuriteExchangeImaging2022}.
+For all protocols, powder-averaged diffusion signals were calculated and NEXI parameters were estimated using the same nonlinear least-squares optimization framework \citep{jelescuNeuriteExchangeImaging2022} to ensure a fair comparison of the information content intrinsic to each acquisition scheme.
 Estimated parameters included intra-neurite diffusivity ($D_i$), extra-neurite diffusivity ($D_e$), intra-neurite signal fraction ($f$), and inter-compartment exchange time ($t_{ex}$).
-Fitting bounds and initialization were consistent with previous implementations on 3T Prisma and Connectome 1.0 MRI systems \cite{uhlQuantifyingHumanGray2024, uhlHumanGrayMatter2025}.
-Cortical surfaces and parameter maps were visualized using Connectome Workbench \cite{marcusInformaticsDataMining2011}.
+Fitting constraints were applied to maintain biological plausibility and fitting stability: parameters were bounded within $[1, 150]$ ms for $t_{ex}$, $[0.1, 3.5]$ µm$^2$/ms for both $D_i$ and $D_e$, and $[0.1, 0.9]$ for $f$.
+Notably, the upper bound for $D_i$ was chosen slightly above free water diffusivity at body temperature, to leave margin for over-estimation due to CSF partial volume effects (that come with flow/pulsation artifacts) or noise.
+These constraints were consistent with previous implementations on 3T Prisma and Connectome 1.0 MRI systems \citep{uhlQuantifyingHumanGray2024, uhlHumanGrayMatter2025}.
+Cortical surfaces and parameter maps were visualized using Connectome Workbench \citep{marcusInformaticsDataMining2011}.
+To ensure statistical robustness and avoid kurtosis bias introduced by averaging signals with different underlying microstructural orientations, the model was fitted strictly at the voxel level.
+Any region-of-interest (ROI) mean signals or aggregated parameter maps presented in this study represent the subsequent averaging of these individual voxel-wise fits, rather than a single fit to a pre-averaged signal.